dapr/docs/daprdocs/content/en/concepts/components-concept.md

 You can get a list of current components available in the hosting environment using the `dapr components` CLI command.

+{{% alert title="Note" color="primary" %}}
-*Note: For any component that returns data to the app, it is recommended to set the memory capacity of the Dapr process/container accordingly to avoid potential OOM panics*
+For any component that returns data to the app, it is recommended to set the memory capacity of the Dapr process/container accordingly to avoid potential OOM panics.*
+{{% /alert %}}

 ## Component specification